paraglider-project/paraglider/docs/source/examples/multicloud.rst

 Setup
 ------
 * For this example, we assume that you have set up the necessary credentials for Azure and GCP and that you have configured your Paraglider controller with a ``default`` namespace for both clouds.
-For more on how to do this, see the quickstart.
+For more on how to do this, see the :ref:`quickstart`.
 * Run ``glided startup <path_to_config>`` to start all the microservices
     * This example uses a templated controller config from the repo.
 You can find it at the ``tools/examples/controller-configs/az-gcp-config.yml`` directory.